-- TR-3: Maintain flexibility in the face of technological innovation, changes in mobility patterns, natural disasters, and other sources of uncertainty and disruption. - TR-26: Use advanced technology to improve system efficiency, disseminate traveler information, and improve data collection for system management.
+- TR-3: Maintain flexibility in the face of technological innovation, changes in mobility patterns, natural disasters, and other sources of uncertainty and disruption. - TR-10: Implement transportation programs, projects, and services that support the independent mobility of those who cannot or choose not to drive. - TR-26: Use advanced technology to improve system efficiency, disseminate traveler information, and improve data collection for system management.